Versioning and API Stability¶

 There are 3 numbers in a Scrapy version: A.B.C

-- A is the major version.
+A is the major version.
 This will rarely change and will signify very large changes.
-So far, only zero is available for A as Scrapy hasn’t yet reached 1.0.

-- B is the release number.
-This will include many changes including features and things that possibly break backwards compatibility.
-Even Bs will be stable branches, and odd Bs will be development.
+B is the release number.
+This will include many changes including features and things that possibly break backward compatibility, although we strive to keep theses cases at a minimum.

-API stability is one of Scrapy major goals for the 1.0 release, which doesn’t have a due date scheduled yet.
+API stability was one of the major goals for the 1.0 release.

 Methods or functions that start with a single dash (